Zayse in Ethiopia

 What Are Their Lives Like?

 The typical Zayse dwelling, called a tukal, is a circular hut made of acacia branches covered with grass mats.
 The cone-shaped roof has an opening to allow smoke to escape.
-Their staple diet includes durra (a cereal grain), maize, beans, rice, milk, meat, and wild fruits.
-Coffee and tea are both popular beverages.
+Their staple diet includes durra (a cereal grain), maize, beans, rice, milk, meat and wild fruits.
+Coffee and tea are popular beverages.

 The Zayse family is headed by an authoritarian father who has the right to total obedience.
 Men usually have only one wife, and children are considered a necessity.
 The more children a Zayse man has, the greater his prestige.